 Winter can be a tough time for birds.
 Food is in shorter supply and if an icy frost creeps over, it can harden nuts and berries and make it impossible to eat them.
 Birds can starve to death after three days if a frost or snow continues and many rely on bird feeders as their only source of food.

 This is a super easy and fun way to make your own bird feeders.

 It is important to remember that if you start putting food out, you need to commit to it as birds start to become reliant on where their food source is.

-So I am going to show a really simple way to make Bird Feeders with you little ones.
+With this in mind I have a really simple way to make homemade bird feeders with you little ones.

 What you need:

 First you need to find some pine cones, which requires a nice little nature walk!

 Pour some bird seed into a tray or pot.

 If you intend to hang the pine cones tie some string around the bottom, if not you can leave this bit out.